pinot-contrib/pinot-docs/developers/plugin-architecture/write-custom-plugins/README.md

         </executions>
       </plugin>

+Alternative you can use the old structure where your plugin is packaged in a single shaded jar or uberjar:

+     /plugins
+        /my-custom-plugin
+           /my-custom-plugin-1.0.0-shaded.jar

+Plugins using this structure will be able to use all classes provided by Pinot, so dependencies that are not provided by Pinot (the ones you don't import as <scope>provided</scope>) must be _shaded_.
-Plugins using the old structure are encourage to shaded commonly used dependencies such as `guava`, `jackson`&#x20; to prevent class collisions with Pinot.
+Plugins using the old structure are encourage to _relocate_ (i.e. rename the original package name) commonly used dependencies such as `guava`, `jackson`&#x20;  using a plugin specific prefix to prevent class collisions with Pinot.